DaniMe98/Ward-on-annual-CO2-GDP/README.md

 Project work for the **Scalable and Cloud Programming** course at Unibo (Master's Degree in Computer Science), made by Daniele Polidori, Giovanni Pietrucci and Danilo Meleleo.

+In this project we applied the **Ward's minimum variance clustering method** on a dataset containing the emission values of CO2 and GDP of almost all the countries in the world from 1965 to 2018.

+It has been developed using the **Scala+Spark** framework, which allowed us to obtain a scalable and portable application, that can run on different volume of data and on different machine within a cluster in a **parallel** and **distributed** way.

 ## Ward's minimum variance method

 Ward's clustering is an agglomerative hierarchical clustering method based on minimizations of the total within-cluster variance.